vramanavar1/seed-webapi/README.md

 # Release Azure Resources  (To avoid unnecessary billing)
-    # Finally, when you are done working with Kubernetes command lets; you can delete the resource group as below
+    # Finally, when you are done working with Kubernetes commandlets; you can delete the resource group as below

     Remove-AzResourceGroup -Name $resourceGroupName